+Hikkaduwa is a well-know beach holiday destination Sri Lanka and included in many Sri Lanka trips such as 5 days Sri Lanka southern tour.
 Hikkaduwa is one of the best places for snorkelling in Sri Lanka, however, in this trip, we do not only think of spotting exotic sea-fish but also endangered sea turtles, what is important is you are going to meet them at their doorstep.
 Some parts of Hikkaduwa marine sanctuary has well preserved coral reefs ad seagrass beds, which are very suitable for habitats for green turtles and stingrays.

 Hikkaduwa considered as one of the best places for snorkelling in Sri Lanka and it is quite easy to spot sea creatures in the sea off Hikkaduwa.
 Even you can have a closer look into the sea-bed by hiring a glad-bottom boat.
 Hikkaduwa is one of the most popular beach resorts on the west coast of Sri Lanka and also a very busy beach resort, where you encounter hordes of sun-worshippers, especially from November to April.
 Facing the palm-fringed white sandy beaches; the crystal-clear salt waters here guarantee an unforgettable snorkelling experience.

 Hikkaduwa is a laid-back city and bit touristy than most Sri Lankan cities, due to a large number of beach holiday lovers that arrive here.
 Hikkaduwa sits on the Galle-Colombo main road between the popular beach resort of Bentota and colonial city of Galle.
 The distance from Colombo to Hikkaduwa is 115 km.
 If you are touring to Galle from Hikkaduwa, you need to continue further 21 km southward.